grange85/ahfow-www/_posts/2011/2011-11-11-audio-i-want-everything-back-and-forth.md

 So... which was better?

-Now go buy some Luna - you can get most (probably all now) of their albums on Amazon and iTunes, and their later stuff is on <a href="http://luna.bandcamp.com/">their Bandcamp site</a>.</p>
+Now go buy some Luna - you can get most (probably all now) of their albums on Amazon and iTunes, and their later stuff is on [their Bandcamp site](http://luna.bandcamp.com/).